taxprofiler/taxpasta/docs/tutorials/getting-started.md

 These look quite different and neither of them is in a nice "pure" tabular format that is convenient for analysis software to load.
-They also have different types columns and, in the case of Kraken2, has an interesting "indentation" way of showing the taxonomic rank of each taxon.
+They also have different types columns and, in the case of Kraken2, it has an interesting "indentation" way of showing the taxonomic rank of each taxon.

 #### mOTUs